timboudreau/watchfs/README.md

  [1] - regex syntax supported by https://docs.rs/regex/latest/regex/
- [2] - for detailed logging, set this RUST_LOG environment variable to one of info,
+ [2] - for detailed logging, set the RUST_LOG environment variable to one of info,
        debug or trace.

 The argument interpreter will assume that all arguments including and subsequent